Google Optimize Website Alternatives in 2025

 At its core, to “Google optimize website” meant using Google Optimize to test and improve it.
 Most people used it for:

-In other words, it helped you make smarter decisions backed by actual data – not guesswork or gut feelings.
+In other words, it was like a fun science experiment you could do on your screen in front of you and it helped you make smarter decisions backed by actual data – not guesswork or gut feelings.

 And because it was free, it was a go-to for smaller businesses, startups, and agencies looking to dip their toes into website experimentation.